Eyelid Surgery in New Jersey

 Are there visible scars with eyelid surgery?
 In most cases, the scars from eyelid surgery are so carefully placed that they are virtually undetectable.
-Also, the scars will fade as time goes by and you will hardly notice them.
-What you will notice is your refreshed, brighter, younger-looking eyes.
+Also, the scars will fade as time goes by, and you will hardly notice them.
+What you will notice are your refreshed, brighter, younger-looking eyes.

 We are available to answer any questions or concerns you may have about eyelid surgery.
 To learn more about eyelid surgery in NJ or to request a consultation, please contact us today to receive more information.

 Eyelid Surgery at The Kaplan Center in NY and NJ